In this post, I am going to share with you 30 daily safety tips for the workplace, which you can implement readily to stay safe at work.

 Know exactly where the emergency stop button is located.
 Know how many seconds you can reach it.

-Make yourself familiar with the route and how to quickly operate it.
+Make yourself familiar with the route and how to operate it quickly.

 But, do not stop there.
 Ask your partner to do the same.